codeonlyjs/website/content/guide/router.md

 If the `urlMapper` property has been set this method delegates to the mapper, otherwise a copy of the passed URL is returned.

-* url - the URL to be internalized (must be a URL object, not a string)
+* url - the URL to be internalized (may be a URL object or a string)

+Returns the internalized URL.

+* If the `url` parameter is a URL object a URL object is returnd.
+* If the `url` parameter is a string, a string is returned.

 ### externalize(url)